Course Catalog

 5 units

 An examination of contemporary theory and research on social and emotional development from infancy through childhood.
-Prerequisite(s): courses 3 or 100 and 10.
+Prerequisite(s): PSYC 10 and PSYC 100.

 PSYC 107